Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the accounting procedures and entries for billing in legal practice, including VAT treatment.
-In your revision, focus on:
+For SQE1, you are required to understand the accounting procedures and entries for billing in legal practice, including VAT treatment, with a focus on the following syllabus points:

 - the process and accounting entries for submitting a bill to a client (profit costs and VAT)